 Today I went for an evening walk at Shankey Tank at 5:30 PM, the correct timing.
-Thanks God!
+Thanks, God!
 Every day I notice people very carefully.
-Their attitude, lifestyle, culture and behavior.
+Their attitude, lifestyle, culture, and behavior.
 A nice group discussion was going on some hours back.
 My colleagues think I live in an ideal world that doesn’t exist.
 I was speaking about the health and the lifestyle!
 How to improve yourself?
 They were giving me numerous examples of luxury.
-I was defending, trying to make a better understanding about lifestyle but getting confused to conclude a proper answer.
+I was defending, trying to make a better understanding of lifestyle but getting confused to conclude a proper answer.

 I was not thinking deeply.
-As an example like ‘rich’ and ‘poor’, very common concept the rich becomes rich, and the poor becomes poor.
-One is benefited another one is being used.
+As an example like ‘rich’ and ‘poor’, very common concept the rich become high, and the poor become weak.
+One benefited another one is being used.
 Sharing between the two extreme levels is a complete fantasy.
 You may think, “Why am I saying so??
 Blaming the top and protecting the below…” It doesn’t change anything.
 Is it?

 Let me come directly to the point.
 A week ago I ordered a vacuum mug, the costliest one available in the market.
 Divya, one of my colleagues, made a point.
-In silhouette voice she asked, “Why you ordered a costly one?”
-Few hours back I was defending poor and now I have ordered the costliest vacuum mug.
-It creates a moral quandary that somehow I am also two faced like the celebrities and the business men.
-I just asked, “What is lifestyle?”
-The confusion is very natural because the cosmopolitan society teaches us the capitalistic marketing strategies, where the luxury means the lifestyle.
+In silhouette voice, she asked, “Why you ordered a costly one?”
+Few hours back I was defending poor, and now I have ordered the most expensive vacuum mug.
+It creates a moral quandary that somehow I am also two-faced like the celebrities and the business men.
+I just asked, “What is the lifestyle?”
+The confusion is very natural because the cosmopolitan society teaches us the capitalistic marketing strategies, where the luxury means the way of improving life.

 There is a sharp gap between these two words.
 It’s like a slice ray of light that separates the dark and the bright room.

 Suppose you have earned money to buy yourself a luxury car.
 This luxury car was a dream to you.
-To buy this car you have worked every day for last five years.
-The word luxury is also attached with the car but should it be called as luxury?
-I say, it is lifestyle, it is not luxury.
+To purchase this car, you have worked every day for last five years.
+The word luxury has been attached to the car but should it be called as luxury?
+I say, it is a lifestyle, it is not luxury.
 Then what is luxury?

 First tell me, how many mobile phones you have changed in last three years?
-If your answer is more than six then it is luxury.
-How frequently you are having dinner in the costliest restaurants in your town?
-If it’s more than five days a week then it is luxury.
+If your answer is more than six, then it is the luxury.
+How frequently are you having dinner in the costliest restaurants in the town?
+If it’s more than five days a week, then it is the luxury.
 How many cars do you have for your personal use?
-If it’s more than one at a time, then it is luxury?
+If it’s more than one at a time, it is the luxury?

 Lifestyle is to improve our daily life.
-It is a practice of doing nice, cute, lovely things everyday to feel the happiness.
-Take care of your health, work out, proper food habit, cultural involvement, social causes, events, travelling, hobbies, recreation etc.
+It is a practice of doing good, to feel the happiness.
+Take care of your health, work out, proper food habit, cultural involvement, social causes, events, traveling, hobbies, recreation, etc.

 The point is related with consumption and buying behavior.
-If a person buys a property and then he can’t buy another immediately that means he just added an extra value in his daily lifestyle.
-I find no luxury in it because it is his basic requirement.
-But if a person is buying multiple similar object at a time and using only one then he is consuming without his basic need.
+If a person buys a property, and then he can’t buy another immediately, that means he just added an extra value in his daily lifestyle.
+I find no luxury in it because it is his fundamental requirement.
+But if a person is buying multiple similar objects at a time and using only one then he is consuming without his primary need.
 It should be calling the luxury.